newo88/p2-marvel-quiz/README.md

 View the live project here.

 The purpose of this site is to give the visitor a fun interactive quiz.
-This web application would be for anyone but especially any one how is a fan of the Marvel Universe.
+This web application would be for anyone but especially any one who is a fan of the Marvel Universe.
 This is a place they can test there knowledge on some of there favourite characters annd see how much they really know.

-## Strategy

 ## User Experience (UX)